prince17080/snakeVsBlockV2/README.md

-# snakeVsBlockV2
+# Snake VS Block (v2.0)
-JAVAFX PC Game, alike to Play Store Game Snake vs Block, that include buttons, transitions and transition using threads.
+A JavaFX PC Game, similar to the Play Store game Snake vs Block.

+Our custom version includes buttons, transitions and transition using threads.